 Originally C13, the chancel was altered in the C14.
 In the C15 a tower was added and the nave altered, with a new roof.
 The chancel and north aisle date from 1879.

 An inscription concealed under the clock, stating that the tower was rebuilt in 1807, provides the probable answer.
-It cannot be taken literally, for much of the structure is old, including the unusually low tower arch, which has more complex mouldings on its west side.
-Horsfield, a near contemporary source, states the tower was repaired in 1804 (I p264), which is near enough to 1807.
+It cannot be taken literally, for much of the structure is demonstrably old, including the unusually low tower arch, which has more complex mouldings on its west side.
+Horsfield, a near contemporary source, states the tower was ‘repaired’ in 1804 (I p264), which is near enough to 1807.
 This work probably included the side-windows and the increased height.
-However, the (image) obviously reset crudely carved figures over the west window were not placed there at this time, for Horsfield quotes a C18 reference to them in this position.
+However, the obviously reset crudely carved figures over the west window were had been placed there at a previous date, for Horsfield quotes a C18 reference to them in this position.
 Their date has been much debated, but though different in size, they are clearly related and may be regarded as substantially late mediaeval, probably of much the same date as the tower, though their original purpose is obscure.

 Fittings and monument

 Brass: (In front of chancel steps) Anonymous and small effigy of a woman, c1520, who may be Joan Culpeper (Mosse p62).

 Font: A bowl of marble, with corners cut away to create an irregular octagon.
 Until recently it was assumed to be C15; though A K Walker includes it, she comments (p104) that it is later than most of interest to her.
 The most recent interpretation is that it is a square late C12 font, with the corners removed subsequently (www.crsbi.ac.uk retrieved on 1/4/2013).

 1. (Light over porch) St Nicholas.
 J Hardman and Co, 1863 (Elliott and Pritchard p261) .

 2. (Unspecified 3-light window) Eight Beatitudes, J Hardman and Co, 1863? (ibid).